 The selected student will be directly involved in the actuation of the project.
-The student will search the clinical records of dogs with a diagnosis of pythiosis treated with mefenoxam and other adjunctive therapies.
-Data will be collected by the student and then the data will be analyzed and the results evaluated.
+The student will perform the microbiological assays.
+Once collected, data will be analyzed and the results evaluated.
 The student will be involved in scientific writing and publication.